vatesfr/xo/docs/resellersellingprocess.md

 ![](./assets/resellerpurchaseprocess.png)

 2. You can still choose to pay montly or annualy.
-Once you have choose validate paiement.
+Once it's done, a new line appears on your reseller space.

+4. On this new line, you can upload your wire transfer proof.

-3. The last step is to bind the plan to your **final customer**.
-Still in your partner space, after the paiement validation, you can enter the email address of your end-user.
+3. The last step is to bind the plan to your **final customer** using your customer email.

 ![](./assets/resellerbindingprocess.png)